Learn Python with Talk Python's 270 hours of courses

 34:13 I don't think that Brian Oaken would agree with you, Mike over.
 But maybe you should have a course on test driven development.
 That's, that's fine.
 Right.

 34:21 Yeah.
 And if we do a course, probably, Brian is going to be the one doing that.
 So I'll let him you know, I just I have a very pragmatic view about that stuff.
 Like, yes, you should have tests, you should be able to say, if I push this to production, is it going to crash?
 Or not crap?
-Like, is it gonna do the thing that it's supposed to do, but at the same time, I think it's also really valuable to not put too much extra burden and calcify your architecture and your decisions on this package or this structure and be able to move quick when you find that there's other things anyway, that's that's about this.
+Like, is it gonna do the thing that it's supposed to do, but at the same time, I think it's also really valuable to not put too much extra burden and calcify your architecture and your decisions on this package or this structure and be able to move quick when you find that there's other things anyway, that's about this.
 The tension I'm trying to balance in my world not speaking for Ryan, right.
 If I could just maybe pick up on one of the statements you were making on the way through the other thing, also to bear None of us really have to bear in mind as if somebody is paying you to do this, there are a number of things you could be doing in any given part of the day that would help the company, which is ultimately what you're being paid for.
 It may be that writing the last 90 to 95% test coverage isn't actually nearly as useful as the next problem on the list.
 So you got to ask yourself, how upset will either the users or the business folks be if that part of the site stops working?
 Or if that part of the application stops working?
 And would they be willing to accept a little bit of uncertainty there for, you know, more features or something like that?
 Exactly.
 Yeah.
 Yeah.
 That said, when I was when people would ask, and we need this new feature, how much is it going to cost in terms of time and energy?
 I wouldn't say Well, here's how much the feature cost.
 And here's how much the test costs.
 And here's how much the refactoring to keep things clean.
 I would just put that into one and go, that's the price.
 And then yeah, you know, they don't have to have that discussion of, well, yes, you can add this feature.
 But please don't take time to refactor the code so that it's not building up technical debt.
 It's like, No, no, no, that's the price.
 This is what it costs.
 Yeah,

 36:01 yeah, exactly.
 Yeah.
 I think maybe while while we're going through some excellent comments that have come through, it might be worth this to more than just lipped out to me that are probably interesting discussions.
 For most people.
 There's one from daughter goose, which I can just read.
 It's basically 'pipenv' versus 'venv' versus 'Conda' pros and cons of Scale.
 Yeah, that's an excellent question, I think, the discussion and then not quite not actually related at all.
 But in the kind of Python venv, prod one has asked with all the new pip's being merged, and people calling it a bit bloated with features.
 What are your thoughts on that?
 Yeah,

 36:33 yeah, I can touch on those, I get your both your thoughts on this as well.
 So for me, I'm not using PIPenv, I'm not using poetry, I'm not using the other things.
 And that's not necessarily a negative view on those.
 But for me, I just focused on using pythons virtual env stuff a couple of reasons.
 I, for me, it just works.
 I find it simple, I don't have to make sure I haven't thing installed, I don't have to alter my workflow.
 I'm going through a tutorial, I don't have to go, Oh, well, they said do this thing.
 But I'm going to do it in this other way.
 When I'm talking to other people, or maybe making a part of a course, these things, they wax and wane and you know, it might be poetry this year.
 But next year, it's pip env or vice versa.
 And you bake that flow into a course.
 And then people are like, well, really, you told me to use pipenv's, but I feel like 'poetry' is kind of the thing.
 It's like, Ah, yeah, well, you can't change those once they're, you know, solidified, right.
 And these are like month long projects.
 I don't know, for me, it's not ideal.
-What I would really like to see is the pep that has Dunder pi packages accepted and kind of like, there's this convention of, you know, if I've got an environment, I just run Python stuff, it just finds the environment.
+What I would really like to see is the PEP that has Dunder pi packages accepted and kind of like, there's this convention of, you know, if I've got an environment, I just run Python stuff, it just finds the environment.
 But until something like that comes along, I'm going to go with virtual environment versus the PIPenv, poetry, etc. I think conda is a different story.
 Right?
 I think that the all these other things versus conda this is do I choose like the the conda data stat sort of style of supply?
 Or do I go straight with pip and like the raw Python things?
 So rocks?
 Yeah, I don't do condo cuz I'm, I'm mostly doing stuff on the web.
 And something that really bothers me about the web is every now then you're like, Oh, you need to update on some random library that either your framework is your framework, or your framework depends upon because there's a CVE security vulnerability, and you need to update that hours from the time you know that not days from the time you know that because yeah, pull up the large website, you can see it's just whack, whack whack, and it's constantly being hammered looking for problems.
 And if something major comes along, you won't be able to go.
 Now it's like the releases out, put it up now.
 And the condo site often has a little bit of a lag.
 Because there's more that you got to like build the binaries and stuff to go along with it.
 That latency.
 That's not normally a big deal is a big deal when you are running stuff that people could be messing with.
 And you want to make sure like if anything needs to be updated, it's updated straightaway.
 So that's another consideration.
 But if I was doing say, Patrick's job, that wouldn't matter, probably right, because it's behind the scenes.

 39:00 So actually, I'm using condom computer, mainly because I'm used to so when I worked at my first company, I had to use a Windows computer.
 And I had to date data science stuff.
 So it's incredibly hard to install.